ngendah/learn-gnu-make/introduction.md

        ->command; command
        ->command
     ```
+   since implicit rules work without specific filenames, commands make use of automatic variables to process pre-requisites and produce targets.

 In general, a rule is composed of 3 key elements:

 1. Targets, classified into:

     * file targets